-The severity of each offense shall be taken into account for purposes of levying sanctions against an organization found to have violated the University's hazing policy.
-The University shall always have the right and sole discretion to sever the relationship with a national organization and its on-campus chapter when considering the best interests of students, staff and the University's mission.
-Final sanctions levied against an organization shall be managed by the Office of Student Activities and shall be dictated by its disciplinary status policy.
+The severity of each offense shall be taken into account for purposes of determining outcomes and/or levying sanctions against an organization found to have violated the university's hazing policy.
+The university shall always have the right and sole discretion to sever the relationship with a national organization and its on-campus chapter when considering the best interests of students, staff and the university's mission.

+Final outcomes/sanctions levied against an organization shall be managed by the Office of Student Activities and shall be dictated by its disciplinary status policy (outlined below).
 Sanctions for an organization's offenses include, but are not limited to, the following: